ome/idr-redmine-tracker/README.md

 ## Deployment

-This application is deployed on Kubernetes using the manifests in [k8s](k8s).
+This application is deployed on Kubernetes using Helm along with the manifests in [k8s](k8s).

 To run this:
 - Add your PostgreSQL and GMail credentials to [secret-config.yaml.example](k8s/secret-config.yaml.example)
 - Change [pv-nfs.yml](k8s/pv-nfs.yml) to point to a persistent volume
 - Create the Kubernetes namespace: `kubectl create namespace idr-redmine`
-- Create the Kubernetes resources: `kubectl -n idr-redmine apply -f k8s`
+- Create the Kubernetes resources: `kubectl -n idr-redmine apply -f k8s` These are not currently managed using Helm since volumes are persistent and should not be destroyed, and at present the private configuration may be stored in a non-accessible location
+- Install the application using Helm: `helm upgrade --install idr-redmine ./chart/`
+- Note the purpose of this Helm chart is to manage internal applications using standard tools, and in the current state is not customisable, nor does it follow best practice for a public chart.

 ## Issues to be discussed